-As of May 8, 2019, we had cash on hand of approximately \$38,000.
-We believe that our existing cash will be sufficient to meet our working capital requirements for at least the next twelve months.
-Our liquidity assumptions may, however, prove to be incorrect.
+During the second quarter of 2019, we implemented various strategic initiatives to begin realizing synergies from the Bite Squad Merger and to align the combined Company's cost structure.
 We continually evaluate opportunities to strengthen our liquidity position, fund growth initiatives and/or acquire other businesses by issuing equity or equity-linked securities (in public or private offerings) and/or incurring additional debt.
-We recently filed a universal shelf registration statement on Form S-3 for the issuance from time to time of up to \$300 million of our securities, which was declared effective by the SEC on April 26, 2019.
 However, market conditions, our future financial performance or other factors may make it difficult or impossible for us to access sources of capital, on favorable terms or at all, should we determine in the future to raise additional funds.
+Additionally, as previously noted, we commenced a review to explore and evaluate potential strategic alternatives to enhance shareholder value and have engaged financial advisors to assist the Board with its review.
+See "Overview" above for additional details.